AmitKapilaCodeIns/tennis-club/README.md

 ## User Stories

-As a First-Time Visitor:

--   I need easy navigation and a user-friendly design, including a responsive layout for my device, so I can find information quickly and efficiently without frustration.
+As a First-Time Visitor, I need easy navigation and a user-friendly design, including a responsive layout for my device, so I can find information quickly and efficiently without frustration.

+-   The site applies responsive design principles using Bootstrap to ensure the website is accessible on various devices.
+-   The site layout and navigation are based on best practices, ensuring all key sections and pages are easily accessible.
-As a Casual player:

--   I want to see high-quality images and engaging descriptions of the bar's ambience and tennis courts, so I can decide if it's the right place for me to relax and have fun.
+As a Casual player, I want to see high-quality images and engaging descriptions of the bar's ambience and tennis courts, so I can decide if it's the right place for me to relax and have fun.

+-   The site integrates high-quality images of the bar and some of the available courts into the website using a carousel.
+-   Embeds engaging descriptions for the bar's ambience and list of services available within the site's content.
+-   The homepage layout is designed and implemented using images and descriptions that feature prominently.
-As a tennis newbie:

--   I want to explore a selection of coaching options on the website, so I can decide which ones suit me or my child.
+As a tennis newbie I want to explore a selection of coaching options on the website, so I can decide which ones suit me or my child.

+-   A responsive coaching page can be linked to featuring coaching sessions and their relevant details.
-As a Prospective Customer:

--   I need to find essential information such as location, contact details, and opening hours clearly and concisely, so I can easily plan my visit or get in touch with the club.
+As a Prospective Customer, I need to find essential information such as location, contact details, and opening hours clearly and concisely, so I can easily plan my visit or get in touch with the club.

+-   The design and placement of a section for location, contact details, and opening hours using information provided by the client is contained within the footer.
+-   The contact section is clearly visible and accessible from all parts of the website, adhering to common design standards.
-As a potential customer

--   I want to be able to initiate a simple membership inquiry form, so I may be contacted by the membership team.
+As a potential customer, I want to be able to initiate a simple membership inquiry form, so I may be contacted by the membership team.

+-   A membership inquiry form has been implemented on the website.
+-   The form implements HTML validation to fit the requirements above.
+-   A success page to direct users to after submitting the form has also been implemented.

+As a keen player, I want to find clear information about upcoming events and pricing, so I can plan my visit within my budget and time constraints.

+-   The events section displays pricing for events using the provided rate information.
+-   It also clearly display student discount information with the pricing for events.

 ---